ashishkharche/hagrito/docs/software-development/google-apps-script/guides/getting-started/basic.md

 This line freezes the first row of the macro.

 To pin data in the same place and see it when you scroll, you can freeze rows or columns

+## `@OnlyCurrentDoc`

+When the `@OnlyCurrentDoc` comment is present in a script project, Apps Script only asks for permission to access and update the current spreadsheet.
+Without this comment, Apps Script would ask permission to access and update _all_ of the user's spreadsheets